Passionate fans aren’t happy with Harry Potter and the Cursed Child, the new play that (we’re promised) concludes the story of The Boy Who Lived.

 Unfortunately, some Muggles didn’t realize that Cursed Child is not a new novel, or a novelization of the play, but a play.
 Oops.

 This immediately throws up problems, because time travel in Rowling’s universe has previously been a closed casual loop that can’t affect future events.

 A lot of fans balk at the thought of Voldemort and Bellatrix having a relationship, but seriously – Voldemort got rid of his nose, not his….er, other appendages.
-As for Bellatrix’s husband Rodolphus, I guess he would have had to be OK with it really, unless he wanted to die in a duel with his evil overlord.
+As for Bellatrix’s husband, I guess he would have had to be OK with it really, unless he wanted to die in a duel with his evil overlord.

+I’m not completely against a Voldebaby, but it feels awkwardly conceived.
 And just maybe that child didn’t need to go bad.
-Poor Delphi.
-Like her father she grew up orphaned and unloved and is irredeemable.
+Poor Delphi feels shortchanged.
+Like her father she grew up orphaned, unloved – and is irredeemable.